microsoft/app-store-vsts-extension/README.md

 ## Quick Start

-Once you have created or retrieved credentials for your App Store account, perform the following steps to automate releasing updates from an Azure DevOps build or release definition:
+Once you have created or retrieved credentials for your App Store account, perform the following steps to automate releasing updates from an Azure DevOps build or release pipeline:

 1. Install the App Store extension from the [Azure DevOps Marketplace](https://marketplace.visualstudio.com/items/ms-vsclient.app-store).